Today, few ballet companies perform exclusively classical repertoire. More and more companies are presenting grounded, gut-driven, risky work.

 The show concluded with respected Israeli choreographer Ohad Naharin’s, “Secus” — translated from Latin, Secus means “this and not this, at the same time.”

 A favorite of the dancers, “Secus” began with the performers standing still onstage, while swanky jazz tunes infiltrated the performance space.
 Emotionless, the dancers dared the audience to judge their movements.

-Naharin’s genius existed in his inherent ability to capture beauty in the chaos manifested in the bodies of dancers as they perform his work, as well as in his strategic placement of dancers onstage.
+Naharin’s genius exists in his inherent ability to capture beauty in the chaos manifested in the movements of the dancers as they perform his work, as well as in his strategic placement of dancers onstage.
 Technically trained, Atlanta Ballet dancers embodied contralateral energies and fully committed to finding the physical release necessary for “Secus.”
-They utilized complete abandon when transitioning from movements requiring impeccable classical technique to Naharin’s raw, grounded, and gritty contemporary phrase work.
+They exhibited complete abandon when transitioning from movements requiring impeccable classical technique to Naharin’s raw, grounded, and gritty contemporary phrase work.
 Nadia Mara tackled this dance exceptionally well.

-I am proud to be a dancer in this City, and cannot wait to see what Atlanta Ballet performs next.
+I am proud to be a dancer in this City, and I look forward to witnessing what Atlanta Ballet performs next.